AryanKakkar/Parameter-Optimisation/README.md

 ...
 ```

-A learning curve graph is plotted for the best model, showing training accuracy and cross-validation accuracy.
+A learning curve graph for the best configuration will also be plotted, showing training accuracy and cross-validation accuracy.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.